Close Menu

 THE DIFFERENCE BETWEEN SSI AND SSD BENEFITS

 Supplemental Security Income (“SSI”) benefits are different than Social Security Disability (“SSD”) benefits.
-SSI benefits are an addition to SSD benefits and they are paid to you if your monthly SSD benefit is a low amount of money.
+SSI benefits are an addition to SSDI benefits and they are paid to you if your monthly SSDI benefit is a low amount of money.

 However, you or your child can also receive SSI for ODD if you have never had a job or if you have only worked for a short period of time.
 In order to win SSI benefits you must meet SSA’s rules.
 SSI benefits also come with Medicaid benefits.
 Medicaid is an insurance benefit that pays for your visits to the doctor.